1. What differentiates you from other financial advisors?

 7. Do you prepare income tax returns?

 Avalon Financial Advisors does not prepare tax returns for clients.
-However, Andy McVay and his wife Dawn own and operate a separate tax practice doing business as Maguire, McVay & Co.
-All tax return preparation and audit representation services are separately provided and billed by Maguire, McVay & Co.
-Likewise, Maguire, McVay & Co. does not provide financial planning or investment/wealth management services to clients.
+However, Andy McVay and his wife Dawn own and operate a separate tax practice doing business as McVay Tax & Financial, LLC (MT&F).
+All tax related services are separately provided and billed by MT&F. Likewise, MT&F does not provide financial planning, investment advice or investment/wealth management services to clients

 8. What is NAPFA?